Skip to content

 Co-founder, Employ Borderless

 A PEO (Professional Employer Organization) is a co-employment partner that provides HR support to businesses, such as payroll, compliance, benefits, and risk management.
-PEOs are a perfect fit for the construction industry because of the high safety risks, complex compliance requirements, fluctuating labor demands, and frequent staff turnover.
+PEOs are a strong fit for the construction industry because of the high safety risks, complex compliance requirements, fluctuating labor demands, and frequent staff turnover.
+Construction companies using a PEO get access to certified payroll reporting, multi-state tax filing, OSHA safety programs, and workers' compensation coverage - all through a single co-employment arrangement.

 What is a PEO?

 A PEO (Professional Employer Organization) is a third-party organization that uses a co-employment model to offer HR and administrative services to businesses.
-This means that the company maintains control over routine operations, such as administrative functions (accounting and financing), sales and marketing, and customer service, while the PEO becomes the employer of record for tax and compliance purposes.
+The company keeps control over operations - accounting, sales, customer service - while the PEO becomes the employer of record for tax and compliance purposes.

-A PEO handles payroll processing, tax filing, workers’ compensation, employee benefits administration, and regulatory compliance.
-They provide premium benefits to small and medium-sized businesses at a low cost by combining workers from many client companies.
+A PEO handles payroll processing, tax filing, workers' compensation, employee benefits administration, and regulatory compliance.
+By pooling workers from many client companies, PEOs give small and medium-sized businesses access to premium benefits at lower cost.

 Why is a PEO a perfect fit for the construction industry?